yangxue0827/FPN_Tensorflow/README.md

 # Configuration Environment
 ubuntu(Encoding problems may occur on windows) + python2 + tensorflow1.2 + cv2 + cuda8.0 + GeForce GTX 1080
-You can also use docker environment, command: docker push yangxue2docker/tensorflow3_gpu_cv2_sshd:v1.0
+You can also use docker environment, command: docker pull yangxue2docker/tensorflow3_gpu_cv2_sshd:v1.0

 # Installation
   Clone the repository